rabbitmq/rabbitmq-website/docs/oauth2.md

 #### JWKS endpoint {#jwks-endpoint}

-The followibng configuration sets the JWKS endpoint from which RabbitMQ downloads the signing keys using the configured CA certificate and TLS variables.
+The following configuration sets the JWKS endpoint from which RabbitMQ downloads the signing keys using the configured CA certificate and TLS variables.

 ```ini
 auth_oauth2.resource_server_id = new_resource_server_id